 Domesticated dogs are lucky.
 They can leave the details and responsibilities of the hunting and gathering part to you.
 But, that doesn’t mean they aren’t thinking about you providing their next meal, as soon as they finished this one.
 Just in case you forget about it, most have a Plan B already on tap.

 Ever notice how intently your dog observes, utterly amazed at how skillful you are at opening one of those confounded cans?
-No doubt, a few of the more intelligent ones are imagining how dispensable their humans would be, if he or she only had thumbs!
+No doubt, a few of the more intelligent ones are imagining how dispensable their humans would be if he or she only had thumbs!

 Canine brain: Sleep compartment

-Have you ever enviously glanced at your canine companion peacefully snoring away, on those nights when you are tossing and turning unable to sleep?
-Bet you wondered; “How can they do that so quickly and easily?”
+Have you ever enviously glanced at your canine companion peacefully snoring away on those nights when you are tossing and turning unable to sleep?
+Bet you wondered, “How can they do that so quickly and easily?”

 It’s simple; sleeping is a crucial part of survival.
 They instinctively know they have to grab a few winks whenever and wherever they can.
-They may not crash for a solid eight hours each night, but they do usually siesta away a total of 10-12 hours per day.
+They may not crash for a solid eight hours each night, but they usually do siesta away a total of 10-12 hours per day.

 It may not seem that way, but on the norm, a dog sleeps approximately half their life away.
-That could be why we feel when they are awake, they are so preoccupied with the other four compartments!
+That could be why we feel when they are awake; they are so preoccupied with the other four compartments!

 Canine brain: Sex compartment

 Sex is right up there in the top five!
 Each dog is programmed to believe his or her genes are the most precious, and must at any cost be passed down to the next fortunate generation.
-They will do anything, to ensure their DNA is in the big lottery for the future of their lineage.
+They will do anything to ensure their DNA is in the big lottery for the future of their lineage.

-Males on the other hand…well, we’ve all seen how quickly and unabashedly a number of them “fall madly in love” with an old shoe, toy, blanket, or even your leg!
+Males, on the other hand, well, we’ve all seen how quickly and unabashedly a number of them “fall madly in love” with an old shoe, toy, blanket, or even your leg!